Water Temperature: 175-190 degrees

 Amount of Leaf (per 6 fl oz water): 1 rounded Tbl.
 (2.5 grams)

-Satemwa Zomba Pearls may be prepared in a standard teapot, or in your favorite mug or lidded gaiwan.
-For best results, we recommend using the gongfu approach, with frequent brief infusions and.
-Place 4 grams of leaf per 6 oz of liquid, before infusing with 175-195 degree water for up to 1-3 minutes.
-It will take a couple of infusions before the pearls will completely unfurl to release their flavor even further.
-As with all white teas, Satemwa's Zomba Pearls can be infused at least three times and up to five.
+Satemwa Antlers may be prepared in a standard teapot, or in your favorite mug or lidded gaiwan.
+For best results, we recommend that you pre-warm your vessel, and place 2.5 grams of leaf per 6 oz of liquid, before infusing with 165-185 degree water for up to 1-3 minutes.
+As with all white teas, Satemwa Antlers can be infused at least three times.
 Increase the time and temperature slightly with each subsequent infusion.
 Experimenting with your own temperatures and steeping times is encouraged.
 Cooler temperatures and shorter times yield more mellow, fruity elements, while hotter water and longer times produce more floral and full-bodied complexities.
 Always use the best-tasting water you can find, and adjust steeping times, quantity of leaves, and water temperature to your personal preferences.

 We highly recommend brewing your tea in a teapot or mug with a removable infuser so that you can remove the leaves at the end of the steeping time.
 Whole leaf teas of this quality need room to unfurl and expand in the water in order to perform their "magic."
 If you don't have a removable infuser, you can brew the loose leaves directly in the pot.
 At the end of the steeping time, pour all of the tea into a warm serving pitcher or pot.